 A Prospective, Multi-center Trial of NovoTTF-100A Together With Temozolomide Compared to Temozolomide Alone in Patients with Newly Diagnosed GBM

-A prospective, randomly controlled pivotal study will be conducted on 700 patients (randomized at a 2:1 ratio in favor of the NovoTTF-100A group) with tissue diagnosis of GBM who have completed radiation therapy together with adjuvant Temozolomide.
-The control group will receive standard Temozolomide maintenance therapy.
-The primary endpoint will be progression free survival (PFS).
-The sample size was chosen based on the log-rank test comparing time to event (i.e., progression or death prior to progression) assuming patients treated with the NovoTTF-100A together with maintenance Temozolomide will have a median PFS significantly greater than controls (9 months compared to 7 months, respectively; with an overall 5% 2-sided type I error and 80% power).
-This sample size also has adequate power (80%) to detect a minimum of 4.5 month increase in median overall survival in NovoTTF-100A treated patients compared with control patients (expected control group median OS = 14.6 months, Stupp et al, NEJM 2005).
+a prospective, randomly controlled pivotal study will be conducted on 700 patients (randomized at a 2:1 ratio in favor of the novoTTF-100a group).
+Patients with histologically confirmed GBM will be randomized after having completed RT/TMZ to either maintenance TMZ and novoTTF for up to 24 months (experimental arm), or maintenance TMZ chemotherapy alone (control).
+The primary endpoint will be progression free survival (PFS), overall survival is clinically an equally important secondary endpoint.
+The sample size was chosen based on the log-rank test comparing time to event (i.e., progression or death prior to progression) assuming patients treated with the novoTTF-100a together with maintenance TMZ will have a median PFS significantly greater than controls (9 months compared to 7 months, hazard ratio [Less Than] 0.78), respectively; with an overall 5% 2-sided type i error and 80% power).
+This sample size also has adequate power (80%) to detect a minimum of 4.5 month increase in median overall survival (hazard ratio [Less Than] 0.76) in novoTTF-100a treated patients compared with control patients (expected control group median oS [?]
+14.6 months, Stupp et al, neJM 2005).

 a.
 Pathological evidence of GBM using WHO classification criteria.